The Puppet Labs Issue Tracker has Moved: https://tickets.puppetlabs.com

 Facter should implement its own which command so we don’t need to invoke the shell all the time.
 Puppet already has some similar methods we may be able to port to facter.

-#3 Updated by Stefan Schulte almost 3 years ago
+#3 Updated by Stefan Schulte about 3 years ago

 - Category set to library